forestgrape/coronavirus/index.md

     2. The lungs developed before we were upright and in the original case the clearance of aerosols earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A workaround evolved: in humans, smallest particulates are cleared by macrophages [citation to be added].

 #### Minor Updates
+- 30.3.20: Reordered section Particle Deposition and added more references.
 - 29.3.20: Fixed some mistakes (renamed lung ->the lungs or lung -> lower respiratory tract)
 - 28.3.20: Sections 'Model' and 'Evidence' from Biological Properties partly redone
-- 27.3.20: References redone.
-Named by correspondence author instead of numbered.
-- 27/28.3.20: Public Advice extended and clarified.
+- 27/28/30.3.20: Public Advice extended and clarified.

 <p id=public-advice>-----</p>